 Propagating Pawpaws by Grafting

 Pawpaws can generally be grafted with success using multiple grafting and budding techniques.
-Take scions in the winter from dormant trees that are 2 to 3 years old and graft them onto other pawpaw rootstocks.
+Take scions in the winter from dormant trees that are two to three years old and graft them onto other pawpaw rootstocks.

 Pawpaw Propagation through Cuttings